-- 10. Azithromycin MDA reduces malaria prevalence and improves mean blood hemoglobin concentration among 4-11-month-old infants, within 14 days of the MDA - a.
-For these analyses, the two azithromycin can be combined - 11.
-Azithromycin MDA reduces systemic inflammation (CRP) among 4-11-monthold infants, within 14 days of the MDA - a.
-For these analyses, the two azithromycin can be combined - 12.
+- 12. Azithromycin MDA reduces malaria prevalence and parasite density, and improves mean blood hemoglobin concentration among 4-11-month-old infants, within 14 days of the MDA - a.
+For these analyses, the two azithromycin can be combined - 13.
+Azithromycin MDA reduces general inflammation (CRP) among 4-11-month-old infants, within 14 days of the MDA - a.
+For these analyses, the two azithromycin can be combined - 14.
 Azithromycin MDA reduces intestinal inflammation (fecal neopterin, myeloperoxidase, and alpha-1-antitrypsin concentrations) among 4-11-month-old infants, within 14 days of the MDA - a.
 For these analyses, the two azithromycin can be combined